katrinalnemri/react-blog-app/README.md

 # Description

-This is a simple blog SPA.
+This is a simple blog SPA, developed using React.
 In this project is used the SoftUni practice server.

 ## Technologies